laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - Condensed Enzymes		Used to craft statues at the Decoration Bench
     - Synthetic Enzymes		Used as fuel for the Localized Terraforming Device

-- Adds "Extra Deployables Bench" mod which introduces a new craftable bench at the Machining Bench, which allows crafting and placement of additional in-game deployable assets to enhance base building.
+- Adds "Extra Deployables Bench" mod which introduces a new craftable bench at the Machining Bench and Fabricator, which allows crafting and placement of additional in-game deployable assets to enhance base building.

 ### 2. Custom_Options (Jimk72):